hooroo/query_ar/README.md

 * Write up documentation for eagerloading with .includes.
 * Right now we get errors when we don't .include any relations
 * Make global config configurable in code (initialiser)
+* Query on attributes belonging to included relations

 ## Contributing